Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations: Rectilinear hull of a point set

-At any fixed value of $\theta$, the area of $\polygon$ can be computed from $\Vt$ in $O(n)$ time.~The term $\area(\polygon)$ changes only at vertex events.~These changes can be handled in constant time: at an \emph{in} (resp. \emph{out})-event, the area of a triangle needs to be subtracted (resp. added) to the previous value of $\area(\polygon)$.~See \Cref{fig:area:polygon}.
+At any fixed value of $\theta$, the area of $\polygon$ can be computed from $\Vt$ in $O(n)$ time.~The term $\area(\polygon)$ changes only at vertex events.~These changes can be handled in constant time: at an \emph{in-event} (resp.\ \emph{out-event}), the area of a triangle needs to be subtracted (resp.\ added) to the previous value of $\area(\polygon)$.~See \Cref{fig:area:polygon}.